-Proposals by shareholders which are intended to be presented at the 2020 Annual Meeting of Shareholders must be submitted to our Corporate Secretary no later than December 27, 2019 in order to be considered for inclusion in our 2020 proxy materials.
-We expect the persons named as proxies for the 2020 Annual Meeting of Shareholders to use their discretionary voting authority, to the extent permitted by law, with respect to any proposal presented at that meeting by a shareholder who does not provide us with written notice of such proposal on or before March 11, 2020.
+We expect that the 2021 Annual Meeting of Shareholders will occur on or about June 2, 2021 and that we will furnish proxy materials to our shareholders in connection with that meeting beginning on or about April 22, 2021.
+Based on such dates, and because the date of the 2021 Annual Meeting of Shareholders will be changed by more than 30 days from the anniversary date of the 2020 Annual Meeting of Shareholders (i) proposals by shareholders which are intended to be presented at the 2021 Annual Meeting of Shareholders must be submitted to our Corporate Secretary no later than December 23, 2020, which we believe is a reasonable time before we begin to print and send the proxy materials for the 2021 Annual Meeting of Shareholders, in order to be considered for inclusion in our 2021 proxy materials, and (ii) we expect the persons named as proxies for the 2021 Annual Meeting of Shareholders to use their discretionary voting authority, to the extent permitted by law, with respect to any proposal presented at that meeting by a shareholder who does not provide us with written notice of such proposal on or before March 8, 2021, which we believe is a reasonable time before we send the proxy materials for the 2021 Annual Meeting of Stockholders.